-Please be sure to pledge AND set-up recurring or a one time donation.
+Please be sure to make your Building Beyond the Building pledge below AND set-up a recurring or a one time donation.
 This allows us to know how much to plan for and for you to have the convenience of having it come out automatically if desired.

 What is Building Beyond the Building?